 - Group 2 This product generates radio frequency energy in the frequency range 9KHz to 400GHz. - Class A This product is intended for use in an industrial environment.
-If used in other environments there may be difficulty in ensuring adequate protection to radio reception.
+Caution: This equipment is not intended for use in residential environments and may not provide adequate protection to radio reception in such environments.